 Child Guidelines for Herbal Tincture Dose

-When the adult dose is 2 squeezes of the dropper (60 drops), the following is recommended for children:
+Unless otherwise stated, when the adult dose is 2 squeezes of the dropper (60 drops), the following is recommended for children:

 Age -- Dose

 18 to 24 months -- 8 drops